Shimano Acera

 Clipless vs. Flat Pedals

-Clipless pedals provide a high level of control while riding fast or executing moves like hopping up onto curbs or over logs—but paradoxically to the name, you have to clip in and out of them with special shoes called cleats.
+Clipless: Offers a high level of control while riding fast or technical moves like hopping up onto curbs or over logs.
+Despite the name, you do clip in and out of them with special cleated shoes.

-Flat pedals don’t require clipping in and out, so it's easier to bail from your bike in the event of a crash.
-They also may also give you confidence that helps you avoid a crash.
+Flat (platform): Don’t require clipping in and out, so it's easier to bail in a crash.
+No special shoes required.

 What kind of riding will you be doing?